openharmony/arkcompiler_runtime_core/docs/bc_verification/type_system.md

 ## Closure

-After defining base types and initial subtyping relation, a closure of subtyping relation is computed.
+After defining base types and initial subtyping realtion, a closure of subtyping relation is computed.
 This helps to speed up subtyping checking during verification.

-Loops in subtyping relation are treated as classes of equivalence, for instance:
+Loops in subtyping relation are threated as classes of equivalence, for instance:
 `a() <: b() <: c() <: a()` leads to indistinguishability of a(), b() and c() in type system.